afreen-kh/ADNeuroNet/README.md

 - Evaluation across three ADNI cohorts (ADNI-1, ADNI-2, ADNI-3)
 - Focus on generalization and clinical applicability

+## Code Organization and Dataset Scope

+The implementation in this repository is designed to be **dataset-agnostic**.

+All modules under this directory (e.g., neuroevolution, activation functions, optimizers, loss functions, and network construction) are **generic callable functions** that are shared across all ADNI cohorts (ADNI-1, ADNI-2, ADNI-3).

+The file `data_clean_bl_final.py` contains **ADNI-1–specific preprocessing logic** used to prepare baseline clinical data for the experiments reported in the paper.

+The same pipeline was applied to ADNI-2 and ADNI-3 datasets in the study; however, those datasets and preprocessing scripts are not included here due to data access restrictions.

 ## Methodology

 <p align="center">